Columbia-Moses language

 Moses-Columbia, or Columbia-Wenatchi (in Moses-Columbia: Nxaʔamxcín), is an extinct Southern Interior Salish language, also known as Nxaảmxcín.
 Speakers traditionally lived in the Colville Indian Reservation.

-The Columbia people were followers of Chief Moses.
+Classification

+Nxaʔamxcín is classified as a member of the Salishan languages, a family of languages spoken throughout the Pacific Northwest.
+Specifically, Nxaʔamxcín is part of the Southern subgroup of Interior Salish, along with the Okanagan, Salish–Spokane–Kalispel, and Coeur d'Alene languages.

+Dialects

-There were two dialects, Columbia (Sinkiuse, Columbian) and Wenatchi (Wenatchee, Entiat, Chelan).
+There were four dialects, Moses-Columbia (Sinkiuse, Columbian), Chelan, Entiat, and Wenatchi (Wenatchee).
 Wenatchi was the heritage language of the Wenatchi, Chelan, and Entiat tribes, Columbian of the Sinkiuse-Columbia.

+History

+The language was extensively documented beginning in the 1960s, when there were about 22 speakers left.
+A language revitalization program began in the 1990s.
 Pauline Stensgar, who died on May 2, 2023, at age 96, is reported to have been the last known fully fluent speaker.
+She helped develop dictionaries and textbooks in the language.

 Phonology

 Phonological inventory of the Columbia-Wenatchi dialect: